 Farm Household Well-being

-The well-being of farm operator households is often based more on their nonfarm activities and investments than on their farm businesses.
+Farm households typically receive income from both farm and off-farm sources.
+The well-being of farm operator households often relies more on their nonfarm activities and investments than on their farm businesses.
 Research and data provide information on the sources of farm household income and wealth, the farm-nonfarm allocation of work and investments by farm household members, and other indicators of well-being, such as health insurance coverage.
+This topic includes the latest (2021) forecast of income for farm households and summarizes 2019 estimates.

 Farm Sector Income & Finances

-Agricultural production is shifting to larger farms, and farmers are relying more on contracts, and less on spot markets, to buy and sell inputs and products.
-ERS research on farm structure covers these elements, as well as the organization of farm businesses; the links among farms, farm households, buyers, input providers, and contractors; and the mix of inputs used and products produced on farms.
+Agricultural production is shifting to larger farms, and farmers are relying more on contracts—and less on spot markets—to buy and sell inputs and products.
+Even so, small farms are still relevant, and most transactions continue to be made through spot markets.
+Research on farm structure covers these elements, and also includes the ownership and organization of farm businesses; the links among farms, farm households, buyers, input providers, and contractors; and the mix of inputs and products on farms.

 Federal Tax Issues